novuhq/novu/docs/docs/notification-center/react-components.md

 # React Component

-Novu provides the `@novu/notification-center` a react library that helps to add a fully functioning notification center to your web application in minutes.
+Novu provides the `@novu/notification-center` a React library that helps to add a fully functioning notification center to your web application in minutes.
 Let's do a quick recap on how we can easily use it in your application:

 ```bash
 npm install @novu/notification-center